macca448/DFPlayer/README.md

 #### TEST HARDWARE USED:
-**ESP32 OR ESP8266 & RX2/TX2 HARDWARE SERIAL2 CONNECTION.**
+**ESP32 RX2/TX2 HARDWARE UART CONNECTION.**
 ![alt text](https://github.com/macca448/DFPlayer/blob/main/images/MP3_TF_16P_ESP_wiring.png)
 <br>
 #### CAUTION:

 ```
-I found that on one of my ESP32 dev's the MP3-TF-16P would keep causing a RESET and
+I found that on one of my ESP32 dev's the MP3-TF-16P would keep causing a RESET
-restart the ESP when a file was asked to play.
+when a file was asked to play.
 Using an external 5VDC PSU fixed the problem.
 ```

 <br>
 <br>